 Arasapha Farms in Glen Mills, PA

 The Arasapha Farm in Glen Mills, PA is a terrorizing attraction sure to send chills up your spine.
-Embark on the 25 minute haunted hayride where you’ll see horrors beyond your imagination and, hopefully, avoid the headless horseman.
-Then explore the heart-pounding haunted corn maze where horrors lurk around every corner.
+Embark on the 25 minute hayride where you’ll see horrors beyond your imagination and, hopefully, avoid the headless horseman.
+Then explore the labyrinth of the corn maze where horrors lurk around every corner.
 If you manage to make it through those, you can check into the infamous Bates Motel, if you dare, and experience an up close and personal thrill that will leave you screaming.
 Will you be able to escape, or will you become Norman Bates’ latest victim?